-The Duke of Edinburgh Bronze Award scheme is run by the school and all girls in Year 10 are encouraged to participate.
+The Duke of Edinburgh Bronze Award scheme is run by the school and all pupils in Year 10 are encouraged to participate.

 The equestrian team welcomes everyone who has a horse or pony, and some means of getting it to competitions.
 Riders compete at all levels and abilities in a league run jointly by six local schools and a second run by the National Schools Equestrian Association.